MRamazan/AnimeRecBERT/README.md

 # AnimeRecBERT: BERT-Based Anime Recommendation System

 **AnimeRecBERT** is a personalized anime recommendation system based on BERT transformer architecture.
 Adapted from [https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch](https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch), this project introduces customizations tailored for an anime recommendation system and inference.
-Main dataset has 1.77M users and 148M ratings, in this project we used a subset of 680K users for efficiency.
+Main dataset has 1.77M users and 148M ratings, in this project we used a subset of 560K users and 54M ratings for efficiency.

 Full dataset used in this repo: https://github.com/MRamazan/AnimeRecBERT-Hybrid